 By using a balance transfer credit card you can transfer your current credit card debts to a 0% repayment plan.

-This comes at a cost of paying a transfer fee of around 3%, but this varies depending on the length of the short term 'loan' and your credit rating.
+This comes at the cost of paying a transfer fee of around 3%, but this varies depending on the length of the short term 'loan' and your credit rating.

 So if you have debts of, say £1,000, you could transfer them over to an interest free balance transfer credit card.
 You would have to pay a fee, and for this example, it would be £30 (3%).
 But then you would get up to 12 months to repay the debt.